 Many believe it is a very poor country with limited opportunities for careers and education.
-While there are some lower income areas, much of the country holds middle and even upper-class status.
+While there are some lower-income areas, much of the country hold middle and even upper-class status.
 There are large cities, acclaimed universities, and advanced careers in a variety of fields.

 You may also be surprised to learn that many of the people, particularly in larger cities and tourist areas, speak fluent English.
 The people are friendly, generous, and extremely kind to American visitors.